GeneralYadoc/ChatAIAgent/README.md

 - Internal process will be terminated soon after.
 - No arguments required, nothing returns.

+### full_messages()
+- Indicate whether internal message queue is full or not.
+- No argments required, Boolean returns.

 And other [threading.Thread](https://docs.python.org/3/library/threading.html) public pethods are available.

 ## Callbacks